 The hide is open at all times but there is no access to the reserve itself.Entrance charges

-Free, but donations to help us continue our work here are welcome.Information for families
+Free, but donations to help us continue our work here are welcome.Accessibility Guide

 Our hide has spectacular elevated views of the reserve and lots for children to see all year round.
 An added attraction are a small herd of Asian water buffalo which graze the reserve in summer, and a group of Irish cob ponies which graze the reserve in the winter months.Information for dog owners